DOCA Pipeline Language Developer Tool

 The DPL Runtime Service container must be set up and running.
 This service manages the DPL Runtime daemon.

-dpl_rtdmust be active on a BlueField configured to operate in DPU mode on the host machine.
+dpl_rtdmust be active on a BlueField DPU and configured to operate in DPU mode on the host machine.

 DPL program compiled for debugging:

-Compile the DPL program using the DPL Compiler with the debug option enabled (e.g.,
+Compile the DPL program using the DPL Compiler with the debug option enabled (for example,

 dplp4c.sh -g).